go-gatekeeper/homepage/content/configuration/_index.md

 + Related: -
 {{% /details %}}

-If this is set, gatekeeper will define the lifetime of the cookies (containing access and refresh tokens) to "Session", indicating that they should be cleared when the browser closes.
+If this is set, gatekeeper will define the lifetime of the cookies (containing access and refresh tokens) to "Session", indicting that they should be cleared when the browser closes.

 The actual behavior, however, depends on how the browser is configured.
 Some browsers restore sessions when restarting, so session cookies might get restored.
 See [MDN: Lifetime of a cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Define_the_lifetime_of_a_cookie).